Pylons/pyramid/docs/narr/sessions.rst

             During a migration, you may want to catch serialization errors here, and keep using pickle while finding spots in your app that are not storing JSON-serializable objects.
-You may also want to integrate a fall-back to picke serialization here as well.
+You may also want to integrate a fall-back to pickle serialization here as well.
             """
             return self.json.dumps(appstruct)